 Patients with spinal cord injuries may suffer a range of complications such as pneumonia, ulcers, and thrombosis.
 Some require 24-hour supervision to prevent recurrent health problems.

-If you suffered a spinal injury due to a negligent driver, contact The Law Office of Brian K. Branch.
+If you suffered a spinal injury due to a negligent driver, contact The Law Office of Brian K. Branch, PC.
 With a combined 32 years in legal practice, our attorneys have the experience to help you through this tough time and get you fairly compensated.
-Call 505-764-9710 to schedule a free consultation with a car accident lawyer in Albuquerque.
+Call 505-207-4401 to schedule a free consultation with a car accident lawyer in Albuquerque.